vojtechportes/react-query-builder/README.md

 ## [Demo](https://react-query-builder-demo.herokuapp.com/)

-with examples of field definition and custom components...
+with examples of field definition and custom components...<br />
 ...or check source code on [GitHub](https://github.com/vojtechportes/react-query-builder-demo)

 ------------